audetrikay/ocean-imprints-bioplastics-design-space/materials/design_space/variables.md

 | Exposure | Time / sprays | Transformation intensity |
 | Light | On / off | Secondary influence |

----

-## Design Logic

-This design space isolates key parameters to observe how bioplastics respond to environmental exposure.

-The objective is to compare:
-- material formulation
-- exposure conditions
-- resulting transformations

-→ not to measure degradation, but to reveal transformation mechanisms.